Squallium/kubernetes-at-home/README.md

 Use the external IP address to access the dashboard in your browser with that port and paste the token to login.

-## Configure kubectl in a different computer and access the microk8s cluster
+## Configure kubectl in a different computer for accessing the microk8s cluster

-Save the microk8s configuration to your local kubeconfig file:
+Install kubectl and kubens, then save the microk8s configuration to your local kubeconfig file:

 ```bash
 microk8s config > ~/.kube/config
 ```

-## check ingress controller with nginx
+## Check ingress controller with nginx

 Create a nginx deployment and expose it: